yusefmosiah/choir-collective/docs/Level_5_QuantumSemantics.md

 }
 docs_version: "0.2.1"

-When we talk about quantum mechanics in Choir, we're not being metaphorical.
+When we talk about wave mechanics in Choir, we're not being metaphorical.
 The system actually exhibits quantum harmonic oscillator properties in how meaning and value emerge.
 Let's break this down:

 ## Message Wave Functions

 Consider what happens when someone submits a message to a thread:

 1. Before approval, the message exists as a wave packet in semantic space
-2. Its energy (stake) couples it to the thread's quantum state
+2. Its energy (stake) couples it to the thread's harmonic pattern
 3. The wave function contains all potential meanings and values
 4. Co-author review collapses this wave function to a stable state

 ## Phase Coherence

-The unanimous approval requirement ensures quantum coherence:
+The unanimous approval requirement ensures harmonic resonance:

 1. Each co-author acts as a coupled oscillator
 2. Approval represents phase alignment
 3. The system requires complete phase-locking
 4. Partial approval would break coherence
-5. Like quantum states, meaning is binary - either coherent or not
+5. Like harmonic patterns, meaning is binary - either coherent or not

 ## Energy Coupling

-The non-refundable stake creates quantum coupling:
+The non-refundable stake creates harmonic coupling:

 1. Stakes quantize at energy levels determined by ℏω
 2. Thread temperature (T) affects coupling strength